 As always, consuming anything with raw eggs does have some sort of risk.
 So if you can, use local, organic eggs if possible.
 And just be aware that consuming raw or undercooked eggs can possibly increase your risk for certain types of food-borne illnesses.
 Especially if you have a medical condition.

+Think of egg nog as a way of preserving the summer’s bounty (dairy, eggs) for the winter.
 Maple, yolks and sugar If you’re going to use egg whites make sure you’ve whipped them to a stiff peak Everything whisked together Top with nutmeg

 Maple, yolks and sugar